iwanders/huntsman/README.md

 This [Rust][rust] workspace allows interacting with the [Razer Huntsman Elite][kbd] keyboard.

 Not all features of the keyboard are supported, neither do I intend to make this project feature complete, it's mostly my means of learning a bit of Rust.
+Currently supported are the majority of the LED effects, setting overall brightness and setting a custom frame to the LEDs.
+For the effects some random color functionality is available that isn't available through the official ui.

 ## Architecture